 What are the amenities at Goblin Valley State Park?

 Goblin Valley offers hiking trails, picnic areas, and camping facilities.
-The park is also home to a visitor center, which offers interpretive programs and information for your visit.
+The park also has a visitor center, which offers interpretive programs and information for your visit.